Resources for Instructors

 These appointments are meant to be a resource for students who identify their own gaps in knowledge and for instructors and administrators to recommend when they identify students who may need one-on-one support to learn and practice these concepts.
 The first is available from peer tutors for all subject-areas, and the other two from peer writing tutors only.

-Please let me know if I can provide any additional information.
+Please let us know if we can provide any additional information.
 If you are interested in seeing how students can access these appointments, you can also register at douglas.mywconline.com using your Douglas College CNA login.

 Academic Integrity and Plagiarism Sessions